dpb587/gget/README.md

 # gget

-A small utility for getting files from git repositories.
+A small utility for downloading files from git repositories.

 You may find this useful for: